On the stability of the secular evolution of the planar Sun-Jupiter-Saturn-Uranus system: Introduction

 In the present paper, we restrict our attention to the SJSU {\it planar} system, due to the huge computational difficulties one encounters during the expansion of the Hamiltonian.
 Indeed, a rather long preliminary work is necessary in order to give the Hamiltonian a convenient form for starting more standard perturbation methods (see~\cite{Loc-Gio-2000}, \cite{Loc-Gio-2005} and~\cite{Loc-Gio-2007}).
 We devote sects.~\ref{sec:2D_plan_Ham} and~\ref{sbs:Kolm-like-transf} to this part of the problem.

-Furthermore, in the line of Lagrange's theory, we focus only on the secular part of the Hamiltonian, which is derived in subsect.~\ref{sbs:red-sec-Ham}.
-Let us emphasize that all along both sects.~\ref{sec:2D_plan_Ham} and~\ref{sec:secular-model} we pay a special attention to include all the relevant terms related to the three--body mean motion quasi--resonance $3n_1-5n_2-7n_3$ in view of the remarks reported at points~(a) and~(c) above).
+Furthermore, in the line of Lagrange theory, we focus only on the secular part of the Hamiltonian, which is derived in subsect.~\ref{sbs:red-sec-Ham}.
+Let us emphasize that all along both sects.~\ref{sec:2D_plan_Ham} and~\ref{sec:secular-model} we pay a special attention to include all the relevant terms related to the three-body mean motion quasi-resonance $3n_1-5n_2-7n_3$ in view of the remarks reported at points~(a) and~(c) above).

-The secular system turns out to have the form of a perturbed system of harmonic oscillators.
-It can be remarked that the reduction to the plane model makes it possible to investigate the stability of the equilibrium using the theorem of Dirichlet.
-However, this is enough if we restrict our attention to the planar secular model, but does not apply neither to the spatial case, due to the opposite signs in the secular frequencies of the perihelia and of the nodes, nor in the full non secular model.
-Thus, we think that it is also useful to proceed by investigating the stability in Nekhoroshev's sense, since this may give indication about the possibility of extending our calculation to more refined models.
-This part is worked out in sect.~\ref{sec:stab-sec-model}.